PostCam: Camera-Controllable Novel-View Video Generation with Query-Shared Cross-Attention: Method

 The keys and values from both conditions are concatenated along the token dimension, and attention is computed as:

 where $d_q$ is the dimensionality of the query.
-The module first computes an attention matrix from the query and concat key features.
-A subsequent softmax operation then generates a weighted distribution, assigning higher importance to features most relevant to the video generation task.
+The module first computes an attention matrix from the query and the concatenated key features.
+A subsequent softmax operation produces a weighted distribution, assigning higher importance to features most relevant to the video generation task.
 These weights govern the selective aggregation of information from the concatenated value features, allowing the module to distill common camera motion cues for both precise pose control and high-fidelity generation.
 The resulting attention output is projected and added back to the noised latent: